Strategic trade-offs improve application design

-Depending on the targeted application and its voltage, developers can now choose the best compromise in terms of forward voltage drop (VF) and leakage current (IR):
+In function of the targeted application and its voltage, developers can now choose the best compromise for their applications in terms of forward voltage drop (VF) and leakage current (IR).

-- ‘U’ very low forward voltage drop (VF)
+- ‘U’ optimized for forward voltage drop (VF)

-- ‘H’ & ‘S’ low leakage current at high temperatures (low IR)
+- ‘H’ low leakage current at high temperatures

 For a given package size, our advanced FERD technology allows better density and more efficiency than Schottky barrier devices.
 The most recent 60 and 100V devices are available in through-hole as well as PowerFLAT™, D²PAK and DPAK versions.